Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

     animation.Play();
     ```

--   `AnimateBy()`: animates a property by the specified amount during a given time.
+-   `AnimateBy()`: Animates a property by the specified amount during a given time.
     ```csharp
     // Animates PositionX to x + 50